kailash-manasarovar/statement/docs/timeline/2023/august.md

 !!! tip "X search"
     - I'm using the following search in this section: https://x.com/search?q=(from%3Ajackchardwood)%20until%3A2023-09-01%20since%3A2023-07-15&src=typed_query&f=live

 - My `@JackChardwood` account becomes infested with stalker activity during this period.
-The activity started earlier, when I got back from Thailand in July, so I'll add anything interesting from then too.
+It started when I got back from Thailand in July, so I'll add anything interesting from then too.
 - I'm suddenly followed by a lot of fake accounts, many of them porn and crypto bots.
-My account had no more than a handful of followers prior to the 23rd July when I got back from Thailand.
-Prior to that there was little to no activity at all on this account.
+My account had no more than a single-figure handful of followers prior to the 23rd July when I got back from Thailand.
+Before that there was little to no activity at all on this account.

 ![Followed by lots of accounts](../../content/tweets/august-comms/jackchardwood/few-followers.png)